kellewic/splunk-status/README.md

 ## Checks
 All checks are on by default with the exception of the *web port* check.
 Since this endpoint is exposed via the web port, that check is good as long as the endpoint is working.
 If using the management port, the *web port* check could be turned on.
+* kvstore status
+* search head cluster status
+* HEC port up/down
 * web port
 * splunkd management port
-* kvstore status
-* kvstore replication status
-* HEC port up/down

 ## Configuration
 The configurations are in [status_rest_handler.conf](status/default/status_rest_handler.conf) and documented there.